A Sceptic's Guide to AI

 For a detailed version of this framework with additional dimensions (reversibility, scale, domain stability) and worked examples, see When Should You Trust AI?
 A Practical Framework.

-Where AI Fails in Practice
+Where AI Fails

 Bias and unfairness